University of Edinburgh logo British Antarctic Survey logo National Oceanographic Centre logo University of Leeds logo

 Benefits

-• You will receive training and supervision from world-leading Earth Observation scientists with expertise across environmental sciences and satellite platforms.
+• Training and supervision from world-leading Earth Observation scientists with expertise across environmental sciences and satellite platforms.

-• You will be located in excellent UK research institutions, based in either the University of Edinburgh, the University of Leeds, the National Oceanography Center (NOC) or the British Antarctic Survey (BAS).
+• Located in excellent UK research institutions, based in either the University of Edinburgh, the University of Leeds, the National Oceanography Center (NOC) or the British Antarctic Survey (BAS).

-• Our comprehensive residential training programme provides all 1st year PhD students with specially designed expert training in Earth Observation systems and techniques, coupled climate models, and advanced data science methods.
+• Our comprehensive residential training program offers specially designed expert training in Earth Observation systems and techniques, coupled climate models, and advanced data science methods.

-• 2nd and 3rd year students will benefit from specialist workshops, hackathons and visits to our partners.
-This includes industry engagement, training in science communication and outreach, big data analysis , and for our 4th years specific training in entrepreneurship & Intellectual Property.
+• 2nd- and 3rd-year students benefit from specialist workshops, hackathons and visits to our partners.
+This includes industry engagement, training in science communication and outreach and big data analysis.

 • Every PhD student will have the opportunity to collaborate closely with the space and environmental science industry, through CASE partnerships and 3-month funded industry placements.

-• Every student will have the opportunity to work closely with international space agencies, including ESA, DLR and NASA, with study visits available for students.
+• Every student has the opportunity to work closely with international space agencies, including ESA, DLR and NASA, with study visits available for students.

-• You will have access to the best facilities, including the UK’s super-computers, and technical support and training to make the most of them.
+• Access to the best facilities, including the UK’s super-computers, and technical support and training to make the most of them.

-• You will belong to a community of Earth Observation researchers who will provide mentoring, peer learning and support throughout your PhD.
+• Belonging to a community of Earth Observation researchers who provide mentoring, peer learning and support throughout your PhD.

 Questions?

-If you require any further information please contact Nancy Ingham (Leeds Centre Manager, eo_cdt@leeds.ac.uk) or Eleanor Graham (Edinburgh Centre Manager, sense@ed.ac.uk)
+If you require any further information please contact Heather Selley (Leeds Centre Manager, [email protected]) or Anna Pabisz (Edinburgh Centre Manager, [email protected])